The Complexity of Drawing Graphs on Few Lines and Few Planes

 \begin{theorem} \contentThmComplPiOneThree \end{theorem}

-\begin{proof} \ref{thm:ComplPi13:NPcomplete} The membership in NP follows directly from the above combinatorial characterization~\cite{ChaplickFLRVW16}, which also allows us to deduce NP-hardness from a much more general hardness result by Farrugia~\cite{f-vpfai-EJC04}: For any two graph classes $\mathcal P$ and $\mathcal Q$ that are closed under vertex-disjoint unions and taking induced subgraphs, deciding whether the vertex set of a given graph $G$ can be partitioned into two parts $X$ and $Y$ such that $G[X]\in\mathcal P$ and $G[Y]\in\mathcal Q$ is NP-hard unless both $\mathcal P$ and $\mathcal Q$ consist of all graphs or all empty graphs.
-To see the hardness of our two problems, we set $\mathcal P = \mathcal Q$ to the class of linear forests (for $l=1$) and to the class of planar graphs (for $l=2$).
+\begin{proof} {\sffamily\bfseries\ref{thm:ComplPi13:NPcomplete}.} The membership in \cNP follows directly from the above combinatorial characteriza\-tion~\cite{ChaplickFLRVW20}, which also allows us to deduce \cNP-hardness from a much more general hardness result by Farrugia~\cite{f-vpfai-EJC04}: For any two graph classes $\mathcal P$ and $\mathcal Q$ that are closed under vertex-disjoint unions and taking induced subgraphs, deciding whether the vertex set of a given graph $G$ can be partitioned into two parts $X$ and $Y$ such that $G[X]\in\mathcal P$ and $G[Y]\in\mathcal Q$ is \cNP-hard unless both $\mathcal P$ and $\mathcal Q$ consist of all graphs or all empty graphs.
+To see the hardness of our two problems, we set $\mathcal{P} = \mathcal{Q}$ to the class of linear forests (for $l=1$) and to the class of planar graphs (for $l=2$).

-\ref{thm:ComplPi13:approximation} The combinatorial characterization \cite{ChaplickFLRVW16} given above implies that $\chi(G) \le 4 \vt(G) = 4 \pi^2_3(G)$ (by the four-color theorem).
+{\sffamily\bfseries\ref{thm:ComplPi13:approximation}.} The combinatorial characterization~\cite{ChaplickFLRVW20} given above implies that $\chi(G) \le 4 \vt(G) = 4 \pi^2_3(G)$ (by the four-color theorem).
 Note that each color class can be placed on its own line, so $\pi^1_3(G)\le \chi(G)$.
 As $\pi^2_3(G) \leq \pi^1_3(G)$, both parameters are linearly related to the chromatic number of $G$.
-Now, the approximation hardness of our problems follows from that of the chromatic number~\cite{Zuckerman07}. \end{proof}
+Now, the approximation hardness of our problems follows from that of the chromatic number~\cite{z-ldeim-TC07}. \end{proof}